netomantonio/matrix-protocol/MATRIX_PROTOCOL.md

 ---

-# ✨ Awakening in the Matrix

-> "The answer is out there, looking for you.
-And it will find you, if you want it to." — Trinity

-The moment of choice has arrived.
-You have **crossed layers**, **deciphered codes**, and now stand before the door.
-The next step **can only be taken by you**.

-**The Matrix is ready to be reprogrammed.**
-**Are you ready to discover how deep the rabbit hole goes?**

----

 ## 🔗 Matrix Embedding Framework (MEF) Integration

 The Matrix Protocol is implemented through the **Matrix Embedding Framework (MEF)**, which provides the concrete structure for the conceptual layers: